Visit Songo Songo Archipelago, Tanzania

 We’ve selected a range of accommodation options for when you visit Songo Songo Archipelago.
 Our choices usually come recommended for their character, facilities and service or location.
 Our specialists always aim to suggest properties that match your preferences.

-Fanjove Island is the jewel in the crown of the Songo Songo Archipelago, and is home to Fanjove Private Island Lodge.
+Fanjove Island is the jewel in the crown of the Songo Songo Archipelago, and is home to Fanjove Island Lodge.